ashnair26/ESC-APE/PLANNING.md

 These Grails serve multiple purposes in the ecosystem:
 1. Act as collectibles that verify user engagement with content
-2. Provide opportunities for users to contribute to the story's lore
+2. Provide opportunities for users to contribute to the story’s lore
 3. Function as keys that unlock passwords needed for stage progression
 4. Enable community participation through voting on submitted lore
 5. Drive the NFT evolution process through collection requirements